Written by Adam McIlroy.

 Where possible, try to let the natural inquisitiveness of children guide the conversation, following their lead.
 It’s important that they are able to ask what they want to ask, and to develop their own opinions.

 Help them to understand that death is a natural part of life, and that it comes to us all.
 If possible, it can be helpful to connect the subject to moments in their own lives, for example, if a family pet died, or perhaps if a character in a favourite film or book of theirs happened to die.
+Indeed, there are some great stories about death which are appropriate for children, and which they might find useful to engage with.
 This can help them to see the subject in more familiar terms, and to relate it to their own lives.

 Children respond to body language and social cues just like adults do.
 As Hospice UK says, children are more likely to ask practical questions such as “what does a dead body look like?” or “what’s inside a coffin?” as opposed to questions of an emotional nature.
 Here are some children-specific pointers that you might find useful.